-Sometimes these comments are unsolicited.
-Other times, you may ask for feedback and this person or persons take(s) this as an opportunity to go for your jugular, to unleash every frustration he or she has with you or the world.
+Sometimes this input is unsolicited.
+Other times, you may ask for feedback and this person takes this as an opportunity to go for your jugular, and to unleash every frustration he or she has with you or the world.
 They do the “verbal vitriol vomit” all over you.
 Sure, it may feel good for them to purge themselves of such black hatred, but it leaves you feeling dumped on and with the mess to clean up.

 I understand because I’ve been there too.

-Recently, I received some feedback from a session participant that was so extreme, I knew it was an aberration and best to be ignored, but I hadn’t yet learned how to let it go.
-Of the 60-plus attendees at this Association conference break-out session, 99.9% offered great ratings and useful suggestions.
+Years ago, I received some feedback from a session participant that was so extreme, I knew it was an aberration and best to be ignored, but I hadn’t yet learned how to let it go (PS: I’m still learning that one).
+Of the 60-plus attendees at this Association conference break-out session, 99% offered great ratings and useful suggestions.
 Then this one person had nothing good to say.
 While everyone else rated the session a 9 or 10, this negatory rated it a “1” and offered no constructive suggestion for improvement.
 Ouch!